Fathers in Focus 2026

 Fathers In Focus

-“I’ve never seen that type of focus on motivating, empowering and supporting fathers,
+“I’ve never seen that type of focus on motivating, empowering and supporting fathers, father figures and those who provide services to fathers.”

 Read the story of what makes Fathers in Focus so meaningful.